marekfranczak/PlantProductionManagementApp/README.md

-# GARDEN DATA BASE
+# PLANT PRODUCTION MANAGEMENT APP

-**GARDEN DATA BASE** is an app to store EU Plants Passports and create new.
+**PLANT PRODUCTION MANAGEMENT APP** it is an application supporting companies producing ornamental plants in accordance with EU guidelines.

 **Status** - Work in progres.